This post may contain affiliate links, please see my disclosure policy to learn more.

 - ½ cup packed brown sugar

 - Mix the rice and water together and let sit for 10 minutes.
 Add the ground beef, diced onion, and seasonings ( the first 8 ingredients).
 Form into balls.

 - Brown the meatballs in a large skillet or Dutch oven, pour the broth over the top of the meatballs and simmer covered for 45-60 minutes until no longer pink and the rice is tender.

 - Drain the juice from the pineapple (set pineapple aside), mix the juice with the cornstarch, brown sugar, vinegar and soy sauce.

-- In a non-stick pan saute the onion and pepper in butter 4-5 minutes until crisp tender.
+- In a non-stick pan saute the onion and pepper in butter for 4-5 minutes until crisp-tender.
 Add the pineapple juice mixture and cook over medium/ low heat until thick and syrupy.

-- Pour the sauce over the meatballs, carefully stir in the pineapple.
+- Pour the sauce over the meatballs, and carefully stir in the pineapple.
 Simmer for 10 minutes.
 Serve over rice or pasta.